carlmcdade/phype_framework/readme.md

 ## Module Building

 ### Overview
 Modules are a set of class declaration files, any desired helper classes and a configuration file.
+Contain them in a directory of the same name as the modules main class file.
 ```
 _controllers
         [module]